 The EE is an in-depth study of a topic from one of the six IB subjects that a pupil is studying, or a world studies topic, which takes an interdisciplinary approach to a topic of global significance.
 As a 4,000-word, primarily research-based essay with academic honesty at the forefront, pupils learn how to find sources, cite them and extract the necessary information to answer their research question.
 Not only does the EE, alongside Theory of Knowledge, count towards the overall mark of the Diploma, it is also excellent preparation for higher education.

 Work on the essay runs in parallel to studying the six academic group subjects, starting in the February of A3 (year 12) with an introduction to the requirements, deadlines and assessment of the EE.
 Pupils begin exploring which subjects and which topics they would like to study in depth.
 Once pupils have decided which subject area they want to concentrate on, they are assigned a supervisor, in consultation with the relevant Head of Department, who supports and guides them through the whole process.
 However, pupils take responsibility for their time management and progress and, in collaboration with their supervisor, work towards meeting a series of internal deadlines for the different stages of the EE.

 Pupils write the first draft of their EE over the summer break.
 This is an important part of the process, as their supervisor is only able to comment in detail on this one occasion.
 The supervisor’s feedback provides direction for pupils as to how their EE can be amended to gain the best possible mark.
-Further discussions can take place during this period in preparation for the final EE to be submitted on 25 October ahead of the viva voce (final interview) that completes the process in mid November.
+Further discussions can take place during this period in preparation for the final EE to be submitted before the Autumn Half Term break and ahead of the viva voce (final interview) that completes the process in mid November.